Badger culling in the United Kingdom: Announcement and implementation

 On 19 July 2011, Caroline Spelman, then the Secretary of State for Environment, Food and Rural Affairs, announced the government response to the consultation.
 It was proposed that a cull would be conducted within the framework of the new "Bovine TB Eradication Programme for England".
 In view of concerns in response to the initial consultation, a further consultation would determine whether a cull could be effectively enforced and monitored by Natural England under the Protection of Badgers Act 1992.
 The cull would initially be piloted in two areas, before being extended to other parts of the country.

-Implementation

 In December 2011, the government announced that it intended to go forward with trial badger culls in two 150 km^{2} areas.
 These would take place over a 6-week period with the aim of reducing the badger population by 70% in each area.
 Farmers and land owners would be licensed to control badgers by shooting and would bear the costs of any culls.
 The government was to bear the costs of licensing and monitoring the culls.